-- MBA students: Silver Medal winners of the 2006 MBA Games and host of the 2007 MBA Games - Undergraduate students: Gold medal winners in Tax and Debate at the Jeux de Commerce West 2006 - First Place in 2006 GAAP Accounting Competition - Best Undergraduate Paper, Canadian Operations Research Society 2005, 2006
+- MBA students: Silver Medal winners of the 2006 MBA Games and host of the 2007 MBA Games - Undergraduate students: Gold medal winners in Accounting, MIS, Marketing and Not for Profit.
+School of the Year at the Jeux de Commerce West 2009. - First Place in 2006 GAAP Accounting Competition - Best Undergraduate Paper, Canadian Operations Research Society 2005, 2006

-The Professors 61
+61 The Professors